GeorgeBernard/PP265-EL/leadership-map/tmp/leadership-map.md

 find and make my place in define my behavior and my behavior defines my values.

 The question is what do I want out of my community?
-The same I have wanted out of my Duke and CRMS communites.
+The same I have wanted out of my Duke and CRMS communities.
 Now, no one community will fit all of these criteria, and so it will be up to me to make time for a mix of those groups that will add up to where I want to be.